Vendor Briefings at Aragon Research

 Briefings connect technology vendors with Aragon analysts.
 They enable our analysts to understand and assess key elements of particular vendors.

-The briefing will predominantly be a communication from the vendor to the analyst.
+The vendor briefing will predominantly be a communication from the vendor to the analyst.
 Analysts will typically ask questions and probe for depth of understanding, but analyst review, feedback, or other analysis is generally not part of a briefing.

 WHY SCHEDULE A VENDOR BRIEFING?